 '''

 import re

 include_re = re.compile(r'^include\s+(\S+)$', re.M)

 def kfile_scan(node, env, path, arg):

-contents = node.get text contents()
+contents = node.get_text_contents()

+return env.File(include_re.findall(contents))

 '''

-return env.File(include re.findall(contents))

 It is important to note that you have to return a list of File nodes from the scanner function, simple strings for the file names won't do.
-As in the examples we are showing here, you can use the File function of your current Environment in order to create nodes on the fly from a sequence of file names with relative paths.
+As in the examples we are showing here, you can use the File function of your current construction environment in order to create nodes on the fly from a sequence of file names with relative paths.